Photograph copyright © The Fitzwilliam Museum, Cambridge.

 The figure in relief on the pestal is Hermes/Mercury, the messenger of the gods, who was associated with eloquence and reasoning, and therefore alludes to Demosthenes' oratorial skill.

-When purchased by Dr Glaisher the figure was identified as St Paul preaching at Athens, and has also been described as 'Eloquence', but the model was after a plaster of Demosthenes by John Cheere (1709-87) of which there is an example 20 in high at Burton Constable, Yorkshire, where there is also a preliminary drawing by Cheere, and a life-size figure which do not have the pedestal on the right of the figure (see Documentation, Hall, 1970).
+When purchased by Dr Glaisher the figure was identified as St Paul preaching at Athens, and has also been described as 'Eloquence', but the model was after a plaster of Demosthenes by John Cheere (1709-87) of which there is an example 20 in high at Burton Constable, Yorkshire, where there is also a preliminary drawing by Cheere, and a life-size figure neither of which have the pedestal on the right of the figure (see Documentation, Hall, 1970).
 If not from Cheere, Wood might have obtained a plaster model from Charles Harris of the Strand (d. c.
 1795) whose undated 'Catalogue of Statues, Bass Reliefs, Bustos, & c.'
-(V. & A., National Art Library 1.37.Y) includes a figure of Demosthenes of the same size for 2 guineas, and figures of Prudence and Fortitude which might have been the modesl for Wood's figures of those subjects.
+(V. & A., National Art Library 1.37.Y) includes a figure of Demosthenes of the same size for 2 guineas, and figures of Prudence and Fortitude which might have been the models for Wood's figures of those subjects.
 A somewhat similar figure is shown representing 'Education' in George Bickham's 'The Universal Penman', London, 1743.

 Decoration composed of enamels ( blue, turquoise, pale yellow, flesh pink, pale pink, red, brown, grey, and black)

-tinted slight blue Lead-glaze Earthenware
+tinted slight blue

 Accession number: C.900-1928